felipefialho/frontend-challenges/README.md

 # Challenges

+The main objective of repository is testing your knowledge using real jobs challenge. :smiley_cat:

-Listing some playful open-source's (just open-source! :warning:) challenges to vacant jobs.
+Follows some playful (just open-source! :warning:) challenges of jobs.

 ## en